corsairmarks/deassimilate_machines/mod/README.md

 ## Known Issues

-This mod overwrites a number of core Stellaris files.
-Expect to see thirteen errors in your error.log similar to these:
+This mod overwrites a number of core Stellaris game objects.
+Expect to see thirteen errors in your error.log similar to these: one overridden effect, three preempted events, and nine (!) overridden species rights.
+All of these are necessary to implement the functionality of this mod.

 ```
 [15:38:58][game_singleobjectdatabase.h:147]: Object with key: assimilation_effect already exists, using the one at  file: common/scripted_effects/deassimilate_machines_overrides_scripted_effects.txt line: 2